 The Department of Motor Vehicles (DMV) may also suspend a driver’s license if they refuse to submit to a legally ordered chemical test.

-Note, also, that refusing a chemical test does not mean a driver will not face criminal charges.
+Also, refusing a chemical test does not mean a driver will not face criminal charges.
 The court can still prosecute individuals for driving under the influence using VC 23152(a).
+Speak to an experienced criminal defense lawyer in California from Simmrin Law Group today about your case.

 Go Over the Penalties for a VC 23152(b) Conviction

 The penalties for a conviction under VC 23152(b) can be incredibly harsh.
 Drivers should also be aware that the penalties increase for subsequent DUI convictions.
-These legal penalties can include:
+These legal penalties can include the following:

 VC 23152(b) Fines: